Time is money

 The Section 179 deduction applies to tangible personal property such as machinery and equipment purchased for use in a trade or business, and if the taxpayer elects, qualified real property.
 The Tax Cuts and Jobs Act amended the definition of qualified real property to mean qualified improvement property and some improvements to nonresidential real property, such as roofs; heating, ventilation and air-conditioning property; fire protection and alarm systems; and security systems.
 Revenue Procedure 2019-08 explains how taxpayers can elect to treat qualified real property as Section 179 property.

-Deductions are good on new and used equipment financed or purchased and put into service between January 1, 2020 and December 31, 2020.
-The 2020 deduction limit has increased to $1,040,00.
-The 2020 maximum spending cap on equipment purchases is $2,590,000 before the Section 179 Deduction begins to be reduced on a dollar for dollar basis.
-Larger businesses that spend more than $3,630,000 on equipment won’t get the deduction making the Section 179 Deduction a “small business tax incentive”.
-You are also able to collect on Bonus Depreciation at 100% for new equipment and used equipment.
-More detailed information is available at section179.org on how to take advantage of this deduction for 2020.
+Deductions are good on new and used equipment financed or purchased and put into service between January 1, 2023, and December 31, 2023.
+The 2023 deduction limit has increased to $1,160,00 (up $80,000 from 2022).
+The 2023 maximum spending cap on equipment purchases is $4,050,000 before the Section 179 Deduction begins to be reduced on a dollar-for-dollar basis.
+Larger businesses that spend more than $3,780,000 on equipment won’t get the deduction making the Section 179 Deduction a “small business tax incentive”.
+You are also able to collect on Bonus Depreciation at 80% for new and used equipment.
+More detailed information is available at section179.org on how to take advantage of this deduction for 2023.

 What you can deduct: